Disaster Apps and Mobile Optimized Web Pages

-Tornado by American Red Cross app provides access to local and real time information on what to do before, during and after a tornado, including an audible siren when NOAA issues a tornado warning even if your app is closed.
+Hurricane by American Red Cross app provides access to local and real time information on what to do before, during and after hurricanes, including an "I'm safe" messaging alert.

 Wildfires by American Red Cross shows where NOAA has issued wildfire warnings, notifies you when a new wildfire occurs and gives you a current view of the wildfire's track and perimeter.
 You can also let loved ones know that you are safe even if the power is out and learn what steps you should take to prepare your family, home and pets.

 The SOS app provides step-by-step video narration and follow along demonstrations allowing people to quickly and confidently respond to common emergency situations with the goal of saving lives.

 CAMEO Chemicals is a tool designed for people involved in hazardous material and incident response and planning.

 The app calculates the heat index at worksites, and, based on the heat index, displays a risk level to outdoor workers.
 It also provides protective measures such as training on heat illness signs and symptoms and monitoring each other for signs and symptoms of heat-related illness.

 By: Hawaii Emergency Preparedness System of Support Project at the Center on Disability Studies at the University of Hawai‘i

 This app is intended to support first responders and others who are assisting individuals with access and functional needs in times of crisis.

 Information about Hazardous Events, Disasters, and Disease Outbreaks